dstl-lab/Novice-Program-Visualizations-Usage/README.md

 | Task 2 | zeta       | gamma        |
 | Task 3 | lambda     | kappa        |

+### Interview Questions

+Participants were asked the following questions during the interview phase of the study:

+1. How did you find the tasks?
+Were any particularly easy or difficult?
+2. Did the visualizations help you understand the code better?
+If yes, how?
+3. How comfortable do you feel working with code in general?
+4. Did you have any strategies for approaching the open-ended task?
+5. Any other feedback, comments, or questions?

 ### Participant Responses

 Participants completed each task at their own pace, verbalizing their thought process.
 Afterward, they described their understanding of the code and recorded their confidence level in a Google form ([Template](https://docs.google.com/forms/d/e/1FAIpQLSe9Qxz3RSC1ZNapNS1LShJF28lUFAWzCM2njkyKgp0Z4d2iZg/viewform?usp=sharing)).